uber/baseweb/rfcs/checkbox.md

 * `onMouseLeave: func`:
   handler for events on trigger element
 * `onFocus: func`:
   handler for events on trigger element
 * `onBlur: func`:
   handler for events on trigger element

 ### `StatefulCheckboxContainer` API

 * `initialState: {}`
   Initial state of an uncontrolled popover component.
   * `checked` - an initial checked state.
 Check or uncheck the control.
 Default is `false`.
-  * `isFocused` - an initial isFocused state.
+  * `$isFocused` - an initial isFocused state.
 Make the control focused (active).
 Default is `false`
-  * `isIndeterminate` - an initial isIndeterminate state.
+  * `$isIndeterminate` - an initial isIndeterminate state.
 Indeterminate control value. checked is ignored.
 Default is `false`
+  * `$error` - an initial error.
+Sets control into error state.
+Default is `false`
+  * `$label` - an initial text for label.
+String value for label of checkbox.
+Default is empty string
 * `stateReducer: (type: text, nextState: {}, currentState: {}, e: any) => nextState`
   A state change handler.
   * `type` - state change type